matwerber1/aws-s3-cost-by-bucket-report-enabler/readme.md

 ## Summary

 AWS Cost Explorer allows you to view aggregate Amazon S3 costs by dimensions including but not limited to date, region, and AWS account ID.
-However, out-of-the-box, you cannot view AWS costs by individual bucket within the Cost Explorer.
+Out-of-the-box, you cannot view AWS costs by individual bucket within the Cost Explorer.

 However, the Cost Explorer does allow you to designate one or more AWS resource tags as [Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html), which means you can use them to further group costs in the Cost Explorer.